BSA Rocket 3/Triumph Trident: Development

-Although the prototype was ready by 1965, the factory delayed for years for a cosmetic redesign which meant that its eventual introduction was overshadowed by the apparently more modern Honda CB750, introduced in 1969.
+Although the prototype was ready by 1965, the factory delayed for years for a cosmetic redesign which meant that its eventual introduction was overshadowed by the visually more modern and technologically superior Honda CB750, introduced in 1969.

 Unlike the CB750 and other Japanese superbikes which had horizontally split crankcases, the Trident engine was essentially a vertically split parallel twin with a separate central chamber to accommodate the third cylinder.
 Whereas the Speed Twin was a traditional British twin with a 360° crankshaft, this new triple had crankpins offset 120° and so inherently had much smoother primary balance, albeit with a rocking couple.
 Although most British motorcycles used a wet multiplate clutch, this triple had a dry single-plate clutch in a housing between the primary chaincase and the gearbox.
 Mounted on the end of the gearbox mainshaft (where the clutch would be expected) was a large transmission shock-absorber.

 Test engineers developed the chassis' handling characteristics by affixing lead weights on a standard 650 Bonneville.
 The first prototype (P1) was running by 1965, and it seemed that Triumph might have a machine in production by 1967.
 However, the decision to produce a BSA version with sloping cylinders and employ Ogle Design to give the early Tridents/Rocket 3s their "square tank" added bulk and 40 lb of weight, delaying production by 18 months.
 In 1966 a P2 prototype was produced with a more production-based Trident engine, different bore and stroke dimensions and improved cooling.
 Hele got 90 bhp from a Trident engine, leading to speculation that further development might have led to a 140 mph British superbike.